.png)

 Waiting for a major weather event to "confirm" a problem only increases the risk—and the cost.
 By then, you’re no longer dealing with a minor patch job.
 You’re looking at waterlogged insulation, crumbling drywall, potential mold contamination, and even structural rot.
 Proactive repairs are always less costly—and less stressful—than emergency storm recovery.

-At Titus Restoration, we help Michigan homeowners stay ahead of the storm.
+At Titus Contracting, we help Michigan homeowners stay ahead of the storm.
 Whether you’ve just noticed a musty smell or you’re dealing with active leaks, our team provides prompt, professional service to contain the damage and restore your home quickly and thoroughly.

 Discover the latest strategies for effective water damage restoration and how our 24/7 emergency response can safeguard your home.